seehuhn/go-pdf/docs/content/pdf/text/design.md

 Typesetting
 -----------

 PDF fonts generated within the library contain all information required for typesetting text.
 Some of this information (leading, kerning tables, ligature maps, glyph bounding boxes) is not always explicitly stored in PDF files, so may not available for fonts extracted from PDF files.

+The following steps are performed:
+- rune -> glyph ID: this uses information from the font -

 Text Positioning
 ----------------